FRYoussef/multi-agent-store/README.md

 `./buildProject.sh /opt/javafx-sdk-14.0.1/`

-Now, run the aplication with the following script:
+Now, run the aplication with the following script, and you also need to add the javafx path:

 `./runProject.sh /opt/javafx-sdk-14.0.1/`